George Santos in custody on 13 federal charges

 The Hill reached out to Santos’s attorney for comment.
 The congressman’s congressional office referred The Hill to his counsel.

 Santos’s surrender came one day after reports surfaced that federal prosecutors filed criminal charges against the congressman.
-The charges, however, remained unsealed until Wednesday morning.
+The charges, however, remained sealed until Wednesday morning.

 The top charge of wire fraud carries a maximum jail time of 20 years.
 The judge can decide to make any sentences run concurrently if Santos is convicted on multiple counts.